 All Exchange Students experience phases of elation, anxiety and depression.
-One or more of these phases may be experienced at the time of the selection and application process.
-Various phases will then continue even after the student returns home.
-It is important that this be anticipated and calmly accepted and dealt with.

-The best method to resolve each occurrence is to keep the student busy and remember that all the Exchange Students before them, with them and who follow them, will experience similar circumstances.
+You may experience one or more of these phases.
+Various phases will then continue even after you return home.
+It is important that these be anticipated and calmly accepted and dealt with.
+The best method to resolve each occurrence is to keep your self-busy and remember that all Exchange Students before you, and who follow you, will experience similar circumstances.

-Counsellors and Host Families need to know that Exchange Students will experience these phases and should not be alarmed.
-They should be ready to help the student work their way out of the down cycles.

-The time necessary to work through each phase is not predictable and will depend on the student and the circumstances.
+Your Counsellor and your Host Families need to know when you experience these phases.
+They will be ready to help you work your way out of the down cycles.
+The time necessary to work through each phase is not predictable and will depend on the circumstances